 Ciudad General Escobedo Nuevo Leon, Mexico Travel Guide

-Expect smoky flavors from grilling, savory richness, and a center on the natural taste of meats.
+Expect smoky flavors from grilling, savory richness, and a focus on the natural taste of meats.
 The cuisine is generally less spicy than in the southern part of Mexico, but salsas are always available to add heat.

 Beef (especially cuts for grilling), goat (cabrito), and pork form core components of the diet.